Shoes01/gameattempt2/ROADMAP.md

   - [x] Handle projectiles
 - [x] Refactor ballistic code
   - [x] All weapons should trigger Overseer entities that control the rate of fire during the next move phase.
-  - [ ] Ensure that the Overseer fires the correct number of times..!
 - [ ] Improve code II
   - [ ] Lot's of messy features have been added that need to be made unmessy
   - [ ] Ensure all player "actions" use the results variable to track events
-  - [ ] Rename Mech class to Propulsion class
+  - [x] Rename Mech class to Propulsion class
   - [x] Create global_variables.py to store some constants
   - [ ] Remove Cursor from list of entities, and update the rendering code to reflect this
-    * Decide how else to handle the Cursor
   - [x] Rendering component
   - [ ] User input component
-    * The player controlled entities have this; it's like an AI that awaits input
   - [ ] Sort arugments in functions alphabetically
-  - [ ] The "weapon component" of the Entity is really just a list of Weapon Components.
+  - [x] The "weapon component" of the Entity is really just a list of Weapon Components.
 Fix this.
-    * Have an "Arsenal" class that is made up of Weapon Components.
   - [ ] Consider having weapon cooldown take into account how many projectiles were fired that turn.
 Maybe 2 + # of targets.
 - [ ] Collision detection
   - [ ] Entities having their movement blocked